 The Artists Village

-Its objects are to foster and develop an increased consciousness of the importance of the arts and their contribution to Singapore society.
+TAV's aim is to foster and develop an increased consciousness of the importance of the arts and their contribution to Singapore society.
 This to be achieved by engaging in active dialogue with the public through the production and exposition of works of art.